danieldietrich/journal/_posts/2024-10-23-download-protected-video-streams.md

 download_stream "$M3U8_URL" "$OUTPUT_FILE"
 ```

-In fact, writing this script was just a kata exercise for me.
-By continuously using AI to generate and improve code, I learn a lot about my own development flow and how to improve it.
-Many ideas emerge from these exercises.
-Let's see where this journey will take me next.
+Indeed, writing this script served as a kata exercise for me.
+Regularly utilizing AI to generate and refine code enhances my development workflow and sparks various new ideas.
+I'm eager to see where this journey leads next.

-I hope this post was helpful and you enjoyed reading it.
-If you have any questions or feedback, please follow the links below to discuss them with me.
+I hope this post was beneficial, and you found it enjoyable.
+For any questions or feedback, feel free to follow the links below to engage with me.

-Thanks for reading and have a great time!<br>
+Thanks for reading, and have a splendid day!<br>
 Daniel

 P.S.
-My next journal post might be about the beautiful country of Portugal; I recently watched a German [documentary][documentary][^3] about it on the ZDF media library.
+Stay tuned for my next journal post, possibly about the stunning country of Portugal, inspired by a recent German [documentary][documentary][^3] I watched on the ZDF media library.

-[^1]: m3u8 is a multimedia playlist file format that is used to serve audio and video content over the internet.
-The m3u8 URL can be obtained by playing the video in the web browser, opening the developer tools by pressing ⌥ ⌘ I on macOS, selecting Network and filtering by m3u8.
+[^1]: m3u8 is a multimedia playlist file format utilized for serving audio and video content online.
+You can obtain the m3u8 URL by playing the video in a web browser, opening developer tools with ⌥ ⌘ I on macOS, navigating to Network, and filtering for m3u8.
-[^2]: [ffmpeg][ffmpeg] is a free and open-source project consisting of a large software suite of libraries and programs for handling video, audio, and other multimedia files and streams.
-It can be installed on macOS by using [Homebrew][Homebrew] `brew install ffmpeg` or on Ubuntu by using `sudo apt install ffmpeg`.
+[^2]: [ffmpeg][ffmpeg] is an open-source project offering a comprehensive suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+Installable on macOS via [Homebrew][Homebrew] `brew install ffmpeg` or on Ubuntu with `sudo apt install ffmpeg`.
-[^3]: The video about Portugal will be available on the ZDF media library until 15.12.2025.
+[^3]: The documentary on Portugal is available on the ZDF media library until 15.12.2025.
-[^4]: The script might need to be made executable by running `chmod +x video-downloader.sh` before it can be executed.
+[^4]: The script may require execution permissions, which can be set using `chmod +x video-downloader.sh`.

 [ChatGPT]: https://chatgpt.com
 [ClaudeAI]: https://claudeai.com/